Code-Institute-Submissions/alnibo-milestone-project-1/README.md

 ## Credits

 ### Content
-The text content of the about page was retrieved from [Wikipedia](https://en.wikipedia.org/wiki/FC_Bayern_Munich).
+All written content on the about page was retrieved from [Wikipedia](https://en.wikipedia.org/wiki/FC_Bayern_Munich).

-Information regarding the upcoming fixtures was taken from [here](https://fcbayern.com/en/fixtures/profis) and information concerning the bundesliga table from [here](https://fcbayern.com/en/standings/profis).
+Information regarding honours, upcoming fixtures and the bundesliga table was found on FC Bayern's [homepage](https://www.fcbayern.com).

 ### Media
 The team picture and the player's profile pictures where taken from [FC Bayern](https://fcbayern.com/en/teams/first-team).
 All other pictures where taken from the online image libraries [Unsplash](https://unsplash.com) and [Pexels](https://www.pexels.com).